Bruil – Prediction of Print Success for Concrete 3D Printing #SWI2019

-Bruil beton & mix is specialized in the production of concrete for all kinds of applications.
-In the past years, Bruil has developed a new, exciting technique that has revolutionized this sector: production of prefab elements using concrete 3D printing.
-This development offers architects a completely new scala of design possibilities in form, colour, and structure.
+Bruil Beton & mix is specialized in the production of concrete for all kinds of applications.
+In the past years, Bruil has developed a new, exciting technique that has revolutionized this sector: the production of prefab elements using concrete 3D printing.
+This development offers architects a completely new scale of design possibilities in form, color, and structure.

-There are several difficulties with 3d printing of concrete.
+There are several difficulties with the 3D printing of concrete.

 Second, not all structures dreamt up on the drawing table can be easily produced with 3D printing.
-During the printing process the emerging structure could start to bend, collapse and/or deform, depending on geometry and material properties.
-For example, concrete may show phase transition.
+During the printing process, the emerging structure could start to bend, collapse, and/or deform, depending on geometry and material properties.
+For example, concrete may show a phase transition.
 So, the drying and printing process should be fine-tuned, to allow for efficient, fast, and reliable production of 3D objects.

 Based on experience alone it is hard to predict whether a print will be successful and have the expected product quality.
 The challenge in this project is to gain insight and deduce rules of thumb and not to apply large scale simulations.
-Key question is if it can be predicted in general whether a given geometry is printable.
-Data of both successful and unsuccessful experiments are available.
+The key question is if it can be predicted in general whether a given geometry is printable.
+Data on both successful and unsuccessful experiments are available.